Real Developer 2020

 - Applicants vetted by TrustedLand’s expert-guided REAL Process

-- £50 of every application goes to LandAid
+- £50 of every Professional application goes to LandAid

 “Nara commends the TrustedLand initiative as an enabler of greater transparency and increased certainty: essential elements for Fixed Charge Receivership advice in the often uncertain world of distressed real estate debt.”